Sports Are Saving Your Life…

 Improve Psychosocial Health

 The World Health Organization estimates that 25% of patients have at least one psychosocial disorder, yet most of them go undiagnosed and untreated.
-Studies have shown that playing sports plays therapeutic role in helping certain psychological disorders.
+Studies have shown that playing sports plays a therapeutic role in helping certain psychological disorders.

 Physical self-esteem is important in mental health.
 Some who get involved in sports at a young age may even find it so inspiring and motivating that they want to make a career out of their love for the game.